sonic-net/SONiC/doc/barefoot_dtel/Dtel-SONiC.md

 __Figure 2: Generic control flow for DTel events__.

+Configuring INT sink ports and queue reports requires looking up port OIDs for the interfaces involved.
+Note that these configurations are currently only applicable to physical ports.
+If the port object is not initialized yet, DTelOrch agent will set up a callback to receive a notification on port init and perform a deferred config application.

 ![Control flow](cflow-2.jpg)

 __Figure 3: Control flow for DTel events that depend on other Orch agents__.